 You want a smaller space.
 When your kids have all grown up and moved out, those extra bedrooms just turn into more space to heat and clean.
 Downsizing can lower your monthly bills and simplify your lifestyle.

 A mortgage payment would be less than monthly rent.
-In many areas, the monthly cost of home ownership is less than rent.
-Use a mortgage calculator to estimate what a monthly payment would look like and how much you might reasonably expect to pay.
+In many areas, the monthly cost of homeownership is less than rent.
+Use a rent or buy calculator to estimate what a monthly payment would look like and how much you might reasonably expect to pay.

 You have enough for a down payment, fees and closing costs.
 Buying a home requires a number of upfront costs.
 The range of costs depends on factors like your credit score, what kind of mortgage you’re getting and the area in which you’re buying.
 If you’re not already prepared, start saving now!